AndrewAPrice/Perception/README.md

 ## Running
-Either build the operating system from source or download a prebuilt image (comming soon) and boot it.
+Either build the operating system from source or download a prebuilt image (coming soon) and boot it.
 Use the Windows key to access the shell that allows you to launch applications.

 To set a custom resolution, press 'E' in GRUB, and replace the 'auto' on "set gfxpayload=auto" with a resolution (in the format of WidthxHeightxBPP or WidthxHeight) and press F10 to boot.